-- Depending on your country of citizenship, you might have to surrender your home country’s passport —and citizenship— when you acquire your Mexican nationality.
-(This is rare: most countries allow their citizens to hold dual or multiple nationalities.)
+Depending on your country of citizenship, you might have to surrender your home country’s passport —and citizenship— when you acquire your Mexican nationality.
+This is, however, rare: most countries, including Mexico, allow their citizens to hold dual or multiple nationalities.

 Procedures to apply for Mexican citizenship

 The procedures that lead to Mexican naturalization demand a number of requirements for qualification.
 These depend upon an assortment of factors such as: